BlackIkeEagle/muttvcardsearch/README.md

 muttvcardsearch
 ============

-A small mutt carddav search utility for your Owncloud server using QT and libvard
+A small mutt carddav search utility for your Owncloud or SOGo server using QT and libvard

 INSTALL
 ------------